AjayKMehta/setup-machine/NeovimNotes.md

 See [here](https://codecompanion.olimorris.dev/usage/chat-buffer/#keymaps) for the full list of keymaps.

-You can add context from your code base by using [*Variables*](https://codecompanion.olimorris.dev/getting-started.html#variables) and [*Slash Commands*](https://codecompanion.olimorris.dev/getting-started.html#slash-commands) in the chat buffer, e.g. `#{buffer:8-12}` shares lines 8-12 of current buffer while `/buffer` is a command to insert an open buffer.
+You can add context from your code base by using [*Editor Context*](https://codecompanion.olimorris.dev/getting-started.html#editor-context) and [*Slash Commands*](https://codecompanion.olimorris.dev/getting-started.html#slash-commands) in the chat buffer, e.g. `#{buffer:8-12}` shares lines 8-12 of current buffer while `/buffer` is a command to insert an open buffer.

 You can configure slash commands to be triggered by keymaps: